stanfordnlp/CoreNLP/README.md

 You can find releases of Stanford CoreNLP on [Maven Central](https://search.maven.org/artifact/edu.stanford.nlp/stanford-corenlp/4.0.0/jar).

 You can find more explanation and documentation on [the Stanford CoreNLP homepage](http://stanfordnlp.github.io/CoreNLP/).

-The most recent models associated with the code in the HEAD of this repository can be found [here](http://nlp.stanford.edu/software/stanford-corenlp-models-current.jar).

 For information about making contributions to Stanford CoreNLP, see the file [CONTRIBUTING.md](CONTRIBUTING.md).